restorer/zame-haxe-particles/README.md

  - Can load files from Particle Designer or [Particle Designer 2](https://71squared.com/en/particledesigner).
  - Support for embedded textures, both zipped or not.
  - Can load files from [Starling Particle Editor](http://onebyonedesign.com/flash/particleeditor/).
- - Has 5 renderers - sprites, drawTiles (OpenFL 3) / tilemap (OpenFL 4), stage3d (OpenFL 4), and GL renderer.
+ - Has 5 renderers - Sprites, DrawTiles (OpenFL 3) / Tilemap (OpenFL 4), Stage3d (OpenFL 4), and GL renderer.

-**NOTE: work in progress, more features coming.**
+**Work in progress, more features coming.**

-## Important note about OpenFL 4
+## OpenFL 3 note

-**Tilesheet and tilemap**

-Tilesheet support was removed from OpenFL 4 in favour of new Tilemap / Tilesheet classes.
-That's fine, but:

-- new API doesn't support rotating about arbitrary pivot point (however this can be achieved by direct modification of transform matrix);
-- new API doesn't support color transform;
-- new API doesn't support blending modes.

-You can use this renderer, it fast, but ugly.

-**Sprites**

-Work well for flash, work very slow for other targets (http://community.openfl.org/t/openfl-4-sprites-and-or-haxe-3-3-slow-as-hell/8132).

-**GL renderer**

-Still work fine, but only for html5 and only in `-Ddom` mode.
+This is last version that support OpenFL 3.
+It will be under branch `openfl3`.

 ## Installation